dcostiuc/car-crashers/README.md

 Controls
 ---------
-Use the mouse to click on buttons and navigate through the screens.
+Use the `mouse` to click on buttons and navigate through the screens.

-Select a car by clicking on it.
+Select a car by `clicking` on it.

-When in-game, use left and right arrow keys to move the car.
+When in-game, use `left` and `right` arrow keys to move the car.

-Press and hold shift to give yourself boosts (or hold to always go fast).
+Press and hold `shift` to give yourself boosts (or simply hold `shift` to always go fast).

+Press `p` while playing as the car to pause the game, and press `p` again or click `Continue` to resume.

+Press `q` while playing as the car to quit the game, or click on `Quit` whenever it is shown.

+Press `b` to go back from the high-score screen to the game over screen, or click on the `Back` button.

 Toggle `g` for "cheat"/AI mode:
 <details>